Fireflies AI Review —

 to memory.

 The setup is deliberate in its simplicity.
-You connect your Google or Outlook calendar, and Fred — the Fireflies bot — automatically joins every scheduled call from that point forward.
-No manual configuration per meeting.
-No remembering to press record.
+You connect your Google or Outlook calendar, and Fred, the Fireflies bot, automatically joins every scheduled call from that point forward.
+No manual configuration per meeting, no remembering to press record.
 The system simply appears in your participant list and begins working.

 - Full transcript with speaker identification and timestamps